 Serve with basmati rice, popadoms and toasted almond flakes.

-*calories are approximate and do not include rice or popadoms.
+- Calories are approximate and do not include rice or poppadoms.

 More Tasty Curry Recipes To Keep You Warm: